akshay143/chakravyuh/README.md

 # chakravyuh
-It is a sports website for IMS Engineering college ghaziabad
+It is a sports website for IMS Engineering college ghaziabad.
+Help me to make  it perfect